storybookjs/ember/docs/writing-tests/test-runner.md

 <!-- prettier-ignore-end -->

-#### How do I check if Storybook has a `stories.json` file?
+#### How do I check if my Storybook has a `stories.json` file?

 Stories.json mode requires a `stories.json` file.
 Open a browser window and navigate to your deployed Storybook instance (for example, `https://your-storybook-url-here.com/stories.json`).
-You'll see a JSON file that starts with a `"v": 3` key, immediately followed by another key called "stories", which contains a map of story IDs to JSON objects.
+You should see a JSON file that starts with a `"v": 3` key, immediately followed by another key called "stories", which contains a map of story IDs to JSON objects.
+If that is the case, your Storybook supports [stories.json mode](../configure/overview.md#feature-flags).

 ---